MatthewKaes/Perimortem/README.md

 ### Tetrodotoxin support

-Perimortem support Tetrodotoxin in VSCode via an LSP (language server protocol) service.
+Perimortem support Tetrodotoxin in VSCode via an Lsp (language server protocol) service.
 You can build and launch a version of VSCode with the TTX extension using:

 > debug Launch TTX Client